Montclair Public Library: History

-In 1955 the Davella Mills Foundation donated the former site of Dr. Love's home, whose offices served as the first library, as the site for the new library building.
+In 1955, the Davella Mills Foundation donated the former site of Dr. Love's home, whose offices served as the first library, as the site for the new library building.
 They also contributed $250,000 toward the $800,000 construction cost.
 Designed by Ralph Walker of Voorhees, Walker, Foley and Smith, it was noted for its large glass windows and an absence of internal load bearing walls.

 In 1996 the Main Library closed for an extensive renovation and expansion, reopening a year later.
 In 2002 it was named one of the top five libraries in the nation by Library Journal.

+In 2025, a major donation by jazz educator Peter Bodge led to the creation of the Peter Bodge & Seed Artists Jazz Library.
+This is a permanent circulating special collection within the library.